-Now that your braces have been removed, it is very important to wear your retainers properly to ensure the teeth do not move back.
-Follow these instructions for the care and use of your retainers so that they last for many years!
+Now that your braces have been removed, it is important to wear your retainers properly to ensure the teeth don't move back.
+Follow these instructions for the care and use of your retainers so that they last for years!

 - It is important to wear your appliance 24 hours a day for the first year.
 The only exception is for eating and brushing both your teeth and the appliance, or as directed by your orthodontist.
 Please continue to wear them 24 hours a day until otherwise instructed.

 - If you were given a night time and day time retainer, always wear them at the instructed time.
-If you are away from home and have forgotten your night time retainer, wear your daytime retainer as it is very important to never go without a retainer, not even for 1 night.
+If you are away from home and have forgotten your nighttime retainer, wear your daytime retainer as it is very important to never go without a retainer, not even for one night.

 - If you take your retainer out for any reason, please store it in the retainer case.
 NEVER put it in your pocket or wrap it in a napkin or cloth.
 This usually leads to broken or thrown away appliances.